-School condition allocations (SCA) and devolved formula capital (DFC) allocations for 2015 to 2018.
+School condition allocations (SCA) and devolved formula capital (DFC) allocations up to 2019, including the healthy pupils capital funding for 2018 to 2019.

 - local authorities and local-authority-maintained schools